MickyBee18/MickyBee18.github.io/main.md

 - [Second Game](https://mickybee18.github.io/Game%20Project/clicker2.html)
 Induvidual use of Javascript, but very similar to frist game.

+Neither of them work perfectly and are a work in progress...

 ### Natural Wonders Project:
 - [8 Natural Wonders](https://mickybee18.github.io/Natural/7%20Natural%20Wonders.html)
 Formal assessment showing eight natural wonders of the world.

 ### Group Project:
 - [Shopping Website](https://mickybee18.github.io/q1/1.%20Login%20Page/login-page)
 Group Project as a Online Shopping page.
+The username is Test and the password is Login

 ---